coverclock/com-diag-diminuto/README.md

 I have a lot of bash scripts that I find useful, but which are not Diminuto-specific.
 These can be found in the separate repository
 <https://github.com/coverclock/com-diag-bin>.
-However, they are not
+These scripts do not
-necessary to build, install, and use the Diminuto library or its command line utilities.
+require that you build, install, and use the Diminuto library or its command line utilities.

 # Branching